junglok/tem-docs/docs/apps/cryosparc.md

 ### 1. (Admin) Install and setup a CryoSPARC instance

-On behalf of users, administrator can execute ansible configuration automation code-snippets to install and setup a CryoSPARC instance, using a given valid license key.
+On behalf of users, GSDC administrator can execute ansible configuration automation code-snippets to install and setup a CryoSPARC instance, using a given valid license key.
-Master, worker and database sub-packages will be installed during configuration automation, which are located in __/tem/scratch/<GroupDir>/.cryosparc__ after finishing setup.
+Master, worker and database sub-packages will be installed during configuration automation, which are located in __/tem/scratch/GroupDir/.cryosparc__ after finishing setup.
 A setup procedure includes registering both cluster(lane or worker nodes) instance and webapp's admin/normal users account.
 The whole setup will take about 10 minutes.

-After finishing installation, __/tem/scratch/<GroupDir>/.cryosparc__ has following directories/files structure: (On the node tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr where the CryoSPARC instance's running)
+After finishing installation, __/tem/scratch/GroupDir/.cryosparc__ has following directories/files structure: (On the node tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr where the CryoSPARC instance's running)

 ``` bash
 $> cd /tem/scratch/<GroupDir>/.cryosparc